 Part of writing that assembly script is reviewing the stuff that you shot.
-Sit down and take notes, describing what is on each tape or disc, taking note of where it appears.
+Sit down and take notes, describing what is on each video file, taking note of where it appears.
 Once you have notes of everything you shot, you'll know where to get that great shot of a tree blowing in the wind without having to search.